 The European Strategy Forum for Research Infrastructures (ESFRI) is updating its Roadmap of Research Infrastructures and has launched a process for new proposals to be considered for inclusion on the updated Roadmap which is due to be published in autumn 2021.

-Details of the ESFRI process can be found here and the deadline for submission of proposals to ESFRI is 5 May 2020.
+Details of the ESFRI process can be found here.

 UK membership in ESFRI ceased on Friday 31 January 23:00 GMT.
 The UK continues to support the application process for new proposals to the ESFRI Roadmap 2021 in which the UK is participating.
 Applicants are advised to contact UK representatives using the email addresses below for any queries and for advice on eligibility rules for participation.

 In the UK, proposals can only be submitted to ESFRI via the respective National Delegates or through EIROFORUM.

 The deadline for UK submissions was 10 February 2020.
 The call is now closed.

 Proposers were asked to complete the following steps: